missmansi109/GoodHabit/README.md

 ## ✨ Key Features

 Highlight the most important features of your project:

-- ✅ Feature 1
-- ✅ Feature 2
-- ✅ Feature 3
-- ✅ Feature 4
+✅ Select books by category (Fiction, Non-Fiction, etc.)

+✅ Read PDFs directly in the app

+✅ Timer to track reading time

+✅ Earn points as you read

+✅ Save and view progress

 Add images, GIFs, or screenshots if helpful!